EdwinMarteUSU/HCI-RandDom.Math/README.md

 Should we Poll some of this forums to check if we can gatter enough participants willing to test/try/interview for our project?

 Page 2 – Current Interface (20 points)
--Describe the current interface (5 points)
+- Describe the current interface (5 points)
--Describe problems with the current interface (5 points) -Describe existing solutions (5 points)
+- Describe problems with the current interface (5 points)
+- Describe existing solutions (5 points)
--Describe HCI guideline, principle, or theory you plan on applying to address the issue (5 points)
+- Describe HCI guideline, principle, or theory you plan on applying to address the issue (5 points)

 * https://all3dp.com/2/cnc-router-software-find-the-tool-for-you/

 Page 3 and 4 – Research (30 points)
--Summary and appropriateness of each paper (3 points), Integration of findings into your project (3 points) -Some paper analysis and HCI principles
+- Summary and appropriateness of each paper (3 points), Integration of findings into your project (3 points)
+- Some paper analysis and HCI principles

 References:
 * https://course.ccs.neu.edu/csg170/biblio.htm#elders